BabuinoControllers/badgeme-marcatempo-windows/README.md

 ## 🚀 Get Started

 1. Create a free BadgeMe account
-2. Configure your time clock and get the activation code
+2. Configure the time clock and get the code
-3. Download the software from Releases
+3. Download the software from the Releases section
-4. Enter the code and start tracking attendance
+4. Enter the code and start clocking in

 ---